rohit-chouhan/pysql/README.md

 [](https://luciopaiva.com/markdown-toc/)
 ![PySQL Framework](https://i.ibb.co/3FmsWch/mWQTLXjU.gif)

-PySQL is database framework for Python (v3.x) Language, Which is based on Python module mysql.connector, this module can help you to make your code more short and more easier.
-Before using this framework you must have knowledge about list, tuple, set, dictionary because all codes are designed using it.
+PySQL is a database framework for the Python (v3.x) Language, Which is based on the Python module mysql.connector.
+This module can help you to make your code shorter and more simple.
+Before using this framework you must have knowledge about lists, tuples, sets, and dictionaries because the PySQL code is designed using them.
 It's totally free and open source.
 ## Tutorial Video in English ([Watch Now](https://www.youtube.com/watch?v=8SQcq0a_UEg))
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/8SQcq0a_UEg/mqdefault.jpg)](https://www.youtube.com/watch?v=8SQcq0a_UEg)
 ## Installation
-Before we said that this framework is based on mysql.connector so you have to install mysql.connector first on your system.
+Before we said that this framework is based on the mysql.connector so you have to install the mysql.connector first on your system.
 Then you can import pysql and enjoy coding!
 > python -m pip install mysql-connector-python

-After Install mysql.connector successfully create Python file download/install pysql on the same dir where you want to create program.
-You can clone is using git or npm command, and you can also downlaod manually from repository site.
+After Installing the mysql.connector successfully, create a Python file and download/install pysql on the same dir you want to create program.
+You can clone it using git or npm command, and you can also downlaod manually from the repository site.

 #### PyPi Command
 Go to [https://pypi.org/project/pysql-framework/](https://pypi.org/project/pysql-framework/) or use command